shells01/BlueRibbonsLiveProject/README.md

 ViewModel for the ReviewLog and Deal models.
 - worked in a team of three to add some properties to the ViewModel

-<b>Index.cshtml</b>
-Homepage for the Blue Ribbons website
-- Made some slight changes to make content more consistent.